 Shorter Lesson Format

 At just 15 minutes, they are perfect for squeezing a lesson in on your lunch break or after dinner.
-They just don’t feel as mentally taxing and are more bite-sized.
+They don’t feel as mentally taxing and are more bite-sized.
+If you’re a parent or a busy professional, Babbel shouldn’t be too intimidating for you.

 Streamlined Grammar Content

-That methodology is fine and has its own merits, but I do really like how Babbel does it.
-They take a more direct approach by working grammar into each and every lesson with exercises that teach grammar directly, as well as tips and callout boxes that frequently appear to work in teaching points.
+That method is fine and has its own merits, but I prefer how Babbel approaches grammar.
+They take a more direct approach by working grammar into each and every lesson with exercises give you really clear-cut practice, as well as tips and callout boxes that frequently appear to work in teaching points.

 Frequent Review Sessions

-Basically, Babbel takes vocab from old lessons you’ve completed previously and pulls phrases back in for a spaced review.
+Babbel takes vocab from old lessons you’ve completed previously and pulls phrases back in for spaced review.

-Therefore, over the course of the program, you’ll see every word or phrase at least a half dozen times over the course of several months.
-Plus, you can choose how you want to review—flashcards, listening, speaking, or writing.
+You’ll see every word or phrase at least a half dozen times over the course of several months.
+Plus, you can choose how you want to review: flashcards, listening, speaking, or writing.

-Listening is my personal favorite, but I like that they give you the optionality, and their review system is really strong for getting you to remember and internalize new words and phrases.
+Listening is my personal favorite, but I like that they give you the flexibility, and their review system is strong for getting you to remember and internalize new words and phrases.
 For reference, Pimsleur doesn’t have a formal review system, so this is a nice advantage for Babbel.

 👉 Read Our Full Review of Babbel Spanish Here